 Light and Temperature

-When it comes to light and night-blooming cereus cacti, give it as much sun as you can afford.
-If growing indoors, that means a south-facing window if possible.
+When it comes to light and night-blooming cereus cacti, give it as much sun or bright light as you can afford.
+If you’re growing indoors, that means a south-facing window if possible.
 Otherwise, you’ll notice it start to “lean” towards the light, which is a sure sign you aren’t giving it enough!

 As you might imagine, you don’t have to go crazy watering your hedge cactus.
 During active growth of spring and summer, increase your watering a bit as fruits form and the plant requires more water to support all of the new growth on the plant.
 As the fall and winter come, taper your watering down.